nickcox/cd-extras/readme.md

 expand *children* of the matched path(s).
 Contents of `CD_PATH` will be included.

 :point_right:
 The expansion may match more than you expect.
-Always test the output before piping it into a potentially destructive command.
+Test the output before piping it into a potentially destructive command.

 # Compatibility

 ## Alternative providers

 _cd-extras_ is primarily intended to work against the filesystem provider but it should work with other providers too.

 ```pwsh
 [~]> cd hklm:\